Mr. FAF and I decided to look into buying our first home in the summer of 2015.

 → Lesson # 6: Don’t work with a realtor just because they’re nice.
 They need to be experts in their field as well.

-It wasn’t until we decided to change our preference to another state where our realtor didn’t have a license that we realized she was a nice person but not a great realtor.
+It wasn’t until we decided to change our preferred location to another state where our realtor didn’t have a license that we realized she was a nice person but not a great realtor.

 She referred us to another agent who was also nice but much more proactive and knowledgeable.